agkozak/zsh-z/README.md

     <summary>Here are the latest features and updates.</summary>

 - May 7, 2021
-  + Setting `ZSHZ_ECHO=1` will cause ZSH-z to display the new path when changing directories.
+  + Setting `ZSHZ_ECHO=1` will cause ZSH-z to display the new path when you change directories.
   + Better escaping of path names to deal paths containing the characters ``\`()[]``.
 - February 15, 2021
   + Ranks are displayed the way `rupa/z` now displays them, i.e. as large integers.
 This should help ZSH-z to integrate with other tools.